Jaewon45/loveletter/README.md

 ## Prerequisites

-- Java 17 or higher
+- Java
-- Maven for building and running the project
+- Gradle for building and running the project

+## Configuration

+change in config.properties

 ## Building and Running